zahidalidev/CS-Material/Web & ROR.md

 ### What's Rails?
 - Rails combines the Ruby programming language with HTML, CSS, and JavaScript to create a web application that runs on a web server.
 Because it runs on a web server, Rails is considered a server-side, or “back end,” web application development platform (the web browser is the “front end”).
 - Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern.
 Understanding the MVC pattern is key to understanding Rails.
 MVC divides your application into three layers: Model, View, and Controller, each with a specific responsibility.
+- Runtime programming language

+### How does MVC work in Ruby Rails?
+- Like most of the other frameworks, Rails is also based on MVC pattern.
+It basically works as: Requests first come to the controller, controller finds an appropriate view and interacts with model which in turn interacts with database and send response to controller.

 ### Model layer
+- The Model component corresponds to all the data-related logic that the user works with.
+This can represent either the data that is being transferred between the View and Controller components or any other business logic-related data.
+For example, a Customer object will retrieve the customer information from the database, manipulate it and update it data back to the database or use it to render data.
 - The Model layer represents the domain model (such as Account, Product, Person, Post, etc.) and encapsulates the business logic specific to your application.
 In Rails, database-backed model classes are derived from ActiveRecord::Base.
 Active Record allows you to present the data from database rows as objects and embellish these data objects with business logic methods.
 Although most Rails models are backed by a database, models can also be ordinary Ruby classes, or Ruby classes that implement a set of interfaces as provided by the Active Model module.

 ### View layer
+- The View component is used for all the UI logic of the application.
+For example, the Customer view will include all the UI components such as text boxes, dropdowns, etc. that the final user interacts with.
 - The View layer is composed of "templates" that are responsible for providing appropriate representations of your application's resources.
 Templates can come in a variety of formats, but most view templates are HTML with embedded Ruby code (ERB files).
 Views are typically rendered to generate a controller response or to generate the body of an email.
 In Rails, View generation is handled by Action View.

 ### Controller layer
+- Controllers act as an interface between Model and View components to process all the business logic and incoming requests, manipulate data using the Model component and interact with the Views to render the final output.
+For example, the Customer controller will handle all the interactions and inputs from the Customer View and update the database using the Customer Model.
+The same controller will be used to view the Customer data.
 - The Controller layer is responsible for handling incoming HTTP requests and providing a suitable response.
 Usually, this means returning HTML, but Rails controllers can also generate XML, JSON, PDFs, mobile-specific views, and more.
 Controllers load and manipulate models, and render view templates in order to generate the appropriate HTTP response.
 In Rails, incoming requests are routed by Action Dispatch to an appropriate controller, and controller classes are derived from ActionController::Base.
 Action Dispatch and Action Controller are bundled together in Action Pack.
 - The controller is where CRUD functionality happens, so the methods that describe certain actions live in the controller.